-In return for your kindness we invite your special intentions for inclusion in our monthly Mass for Mission friends.
+In return, your special intentions, shared here, will be included in our monthly Mass for Mission friends.

 WE ARE HERE FOR YOU